-Law No. 106/2025: New protections for individuals affected by cancer, disabling, and chronic diseases
+Law No. 106/2025: New protections for individuals suffering from cancer, disabling conditions, and chronic illnesses

 - August 29, 2025